shawntabrizi/shawntabrizi.github.io/_posts/2019-09-29-what-is-substrate.md

 ## Substrate Runtime

 So far, we have touched on all the core blockchain components that Substrate provides to you.
 As you have read, Substrate has made every effort to stay as generic and extensible as possible.
 However, arguably the most customizable part of Substrate is its **modular** runtime.
-The runtime is Substrate's _state transition function_ that we spoke of earlier.
+The runtime is Substrate's _state transition function_ that we mentioned earlier.

-Substrate believes that average blockchain developer does not need to care so much about the blockchain components listed above.
-As long as the components are battle tested and production ready, the implementation details are often of little importance.
+Substrate believes that the average blockchain developer does not need to care so much about the blockchain components listed above.
+As long as the components are battle-tested and production-ready, the implementation details are often of little importance.
 However, the core blockchain logic that determines what is and is not valid for a network is often of critical importance for any chain.

 **Thus, Substrate's core philosophy is to make blockchain runtime development as flexible and easy as possible.**